Our guidelines: Part A

 2. Generally a court will not transfer a joint debt into the name of one spouse if that person does not have the capacity to repay the debt on his or her own.

-3. Upon receipt of a court order requiring us to relieve one of you from your obligations in respect of a joint debt, we will where appropriate 're-originate' the debt.
+3. Upon receipt of a court order requiring us to relieve one of you from your obligations in respect of a joint debt, we will where appropriate and still offer the same or similar product for sale, 're-originate' the debt.
 This means that if for example you have a home loan in both of your names, that loan account may be closed, at which point the spouse who will be solely responsible for the debt will need to apply for a new replacement loan in his or her name only.
 In some circumstances the existing joint loan account may be able to be transferred into one of your names.

 4. In processing the application for the replacement loan (discussed in (3) above) we will reassess the applicant's ability to repay the loan without suffering undue financial hardship.